oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

   ```
 Hang tight while we grab the latest from your chart repositories...
 ...Successfully got an update from the "kubernetes-dashboard" chart repository
+...Successfully got an update from the "prometheus-community" chart repository
 ...Successfully got an update from the "grafana" chart repository
 .
 .